 Prerequisites: 16+ and completion of Bronze Cross (need not be current)

 Lifesaving Instructor (LSI) Recertification

-Prerequisites: Must be currently certified as a Lifesaving Instructor.
+Prerequisites: Must be currently certified within 5 years as a Lifesaving Instructor.